alphagov/govuk-developer-docs/source/manual/zendesk.html.md

 line is required, assign them on the ticket and move on to the next ticket (keeping the ticket in the 2nd line queue).

-Ignore 'Low' priority tickets - these have been triaged by 2nd line for GOV.UK product managers to review.
+'Low' priority tickets are for tickets that are `on-hold` and are not being actively worked on.

 New tickets are 'Normal' priority by default and require triaging (i.e. a developer reading and categorising it).